mathjiajia/mathjiajia.github.io/neovim-vimtex/index.md

 ## Step 0: Preparations

+Use a modern terminal, such as `kitty`, `alacritty` and `iTerm2`.

+The next thing that I recommend you to do is installing `Homebrew`.

 If you are new to Neovim, I suggest you to start with [this configuration](https://github.com/nvim-lua/kickstart.nvim.git).

+As in the last post, we need to install a `TeX` distribution.

 ## Step 1: VimTeX

+VimTeX is a powerful tool to

 ## Step 2: UltiSnips

+Ultisnip is a snippet engine, which uses vim snippet to provide the actual snippet for various file types.

 ## Step 3: cmp

+When writing LaTeX source files, auto-completion is crucial for fast editing and improve our efficiency dramatically.
+VimTeX and LSP support auto-completion.

 ## TODO